e3duardo/UnderstandingTypeScript/01 - Getting Started.md

 combine(1, 1);
 ```

-We also can specify the function types with an structure like this:
+We also can specify the function types with a structure like this:

 ```typescript
 let combine: (a: number, b: number) => number;
 ```

-Who tell us, a function that receive 2 numbers and return another number.
+Who tells us, a function that receives 2 numbers and returns another number.

 ### Unknown Type

-Unknown is like any type, but is more restrictive.
-We have to check type before put an unknown type into an specific type.
+The unknown is like any type but is more restrictive.
+We have to check type before putting an unknown type into a specific type.

 ### Never Type

-It's used to functions in functions that never return a value, like functions that throw an error or with contains an infinity loop.
+It's used to functions in functions that never return a value, like functions that throw an error or contains an infinity loop.

 ## TypeScript Compiler

-To get away from `tsc index.ts` everytime we can use watch mode `tsc index.ts -w`.
+To get away from `tsc index.ts` every time we can use watch mode `tsc index.ts -w`.
 We also can init a TypeScript project a once:

 `tsc --init`